GASHIWINGO/monitoring-project/README.md

 # Bash Script for Process Monitoring

-This project contains a set of files to monitor a process named 'test' on a Linux system using a bash script and systemd timers.
+This project contains a set of files to monitor a process named 'test' on a Linux system using a bash script and systemd timers

 ## Features